RaspAP/raspap-docs/docs/ap-basics.md

 Save settings and choose **Restart hotspot** to active the wireless repeater.
 As with AP-STA mode, described below, this option is disabled or "greyed out" until a wireless client is configured.

 ### WiFi client AP mode
-RaspAP has support for this special mode, also known as a **micro-AP** or simply **AP-STA**.
-Typically this can be difficult to configure manually, but RaspAP performs most of the config work behind the scenes for you.
+RaspAP lets you enable this special mode, also known as a **micro-AP** or simply **AP-STA**.
+Before using this mode, it's essential that users familiarize themselves with [how AP-STA works](ap-sta.md).

-!!! note "Note"
+!!! warning "Important"
-    This option is disabled or "greyed out" until a wireless client is configured.
-This can be done via the **WiFi client** UI, or by manually [configuring a valid `wpa_supplicant.conf`](faq.md#how-do-i-prepare-the-sd-card-to-connect-to-wifi-in-headless-mode).

-Before using this mode, it is recommended that users familiarize themselves with [how AP-STA works](ap-sta.md).
+    This mode is experimental and _completely unsupported_.
+Issues or discussions related to AP-STA in RaspAP's GitHub repository will be moderated.

 Users of AP-STA mode should also be aware of its limitations, and understand that performance and stability of this AP mode will not be equal to using a second wireless adapter bound to a separate interface.
 For the latter, refer to [this FAQ](faq.md#can-i-use-wlan0-and-wlan1-rather-than-eth0-for-my-ap).

 ### Beacon interval
 Wireless APs continuously send beacon frames to indicate their presence, traffic load, and capabilities.
 The default `hostapd` beacon interval is 100ms.
 If desired, you may change this to any value between 15 and 65535.